ietf-tapswg/api-drafts/draft-ietf-taps-interface.md

 # Privacy and Security Considerations {#privacy-security}

-This document describes a generic API for interacting with a transport services (TAPS) system.
+This document describes a generic API for interacting with a Transport Services system.
 Part of this API includes configuration details for transport security protocols, as discussed in {{security-parameters}}.
 It does not recommend use (or disuse) of specific algorithms or protocols.
-Any API-compatible transport security protocol ought to work in a TAPS system.
+Any API-compatible transport security protocol ought to work in a Transport Services system.
 Security considerations for these protocols are discussed in the respective specifications.

 The described API is used to exchange information between an application and the Transport Services system.
 While